Etiopathogenesis

 • vertigo and hearing loss

-• vascular disease (usually beginning in the 3rd decade)
+• vascular disease (usually manifesting in the 3rd decade of life)

-• stroke (prevalence of Fabry disease in young men with cryptogenic stroke is reported < 1%)
+• stroke (prevalence of Fabry disease in young men with cryptogenic stroke is reported to be < 1%)

 • lacunar infarcts